If you’re wondering what to serve with your steak, you’ve come to the right place.

 Pro-tip: for best results, use russet or Idaho potatoes.

-Why we love this recipe: they’re perfect for an elegant dinner.
+Why we love this recipe: it’s ideal for an elegant dinner.

 Featured recipe